daveyoon/timbyweb/readme.md

 gem install sass
 ```

-If using XAMPP or MAMP you might have to 'sudo grunt' to give it permission to write in various folders.
-(Bleck, I know).
+If using XAMPP or MAMP you might have to chown 777 -R <name of directory> to give it permission to write in various folders.

 Bower.
-Bootstrap comes from Bower.
-This should do it.bo
+This gives you Typeplate, Font Awesome, Angular, Angular Sanitize, Angular Route, TextAngular, Bourbon, Neat, RequireJS

 ```
 bower install
 ```